 If you're utilizing manual entry, follow this link to see a video of how to log a transaction in YNAB.

-For either case, (manual log or auto import) you'll need to ensure that the date of the transaction is logged, the payee (where you spent money), a category is chosen so any expenditure is deducted from the appropriate place, and finally any relevant notes.
+In either case, (manual log or auto import) you'll need to ensure that the date of the transaction is logged, the payee (where you spent money), a category is chosen so any expenditure is deducted from the appropriate place, and finally any relevant notes.

 In it's simplest form, here's what happens when you spend using a 'budget' account.
 For groceries (as an example).
 Let's assume you worked through steps one through seven and you've added some money into your grocery category - let's say $300 for the sake of the example.